 London-based designer, curator, and multidisciplinary stylist, Rakhee Jain has been artistic and design-driven from the get-go.
 Her passion and drive led her to carve a niche for herself within the culinary space- a niche we like to call food consultancy and curation.
 Now, before you ask, food consultants are independent advisors who give professional advice to clients about aspects regarding the culinary industry.
-But Jain’s passion for food, travel, and fashion, all helped her create her one-of-a-kind aesthetic, and thus was born the Rakhee Jain Design Studio.
+But Jain’s passions for food, travel, and fashion, all helped her create her one-of-a-kind aesthetic, and thus was born the Rakhee Jain Design Studio.
 Her gorgeous work was put on display recently, when she styled food for a wedding with the Anand Rathi Group.

 The Anand Rathi Group initially approached Jain for just her renowned food presentation skills, but she ended up doing a bit more.
 While delving deeper into the conversation, she realized there were no food consultants working within the Indian wedding industry whom clients could hire for advice about the process of curating the most fitting dining experience.